kellyxj/advanced-graphics-project/README.md

 In our tutorial, we demonstrate how to build a simple NeRF along with some demonstrations of the training process.

-## Topics covered:
-* SetUp
-* Creating multiple sensors and defining a camera
-* A brief explaination of the camera matrix
-* Training NeRFs
-* Implementing differentiable integrators for emissive volumes
-* Setting up optimization scenes
-* Results

-Our tutorial employs widgets for user interaction as well so different parameters can be tested with our data

 ## Dependencies:
 Use your preferred package manager (e.g. conda or pip) to install
 * numpy